wp-plugins/hotspots/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Fixed this:: in tables.php for older versions of PHP

 = 2.0.4
 * Fixed some double colon scope issues for older versions of PHP
 * Added pagination to URL table